-This week’s round of The Saturday Insight is focused on a “super prompting” I had this week.
+This week I want to focus on a “super prompting” I had this week.
 My husband called it a super prompting because it was something that I kept getting hit with over and over again.
 I am sure you have had your own super promptings as well.
 I knew it was what I needed to learn because I’m not very good at it.
 That is to “get comfortable being uncomfortable.”
 Because it was a super prompting, and I’m not very good at it, I came up with 5 ways to be better at getting comfortable when life isn’t comfortable.
-Along with my list, I’m giving you TWO FREE COLORING PAGES to be a stress reliever and a reminder.
+Along with my list, I’m giving you a FREE COLORING PAGE to be a stress reliever and a reminder.
 Keep scrolling down. 🙂

 Life can be tough.
 For me, life is tough when your husband is in grad school so you don’t know where you’re going to be living in the next little bit, what insurance you’ll have, what job you’ll have, and if you’re car is going to survive another day.
 Adulting.
 You’ve been there.
 As I was contemplating all of this, I talked to a lady at church (click here to learn more about what I believe).
 Her husband just retired and they were looking for a place to settle down.
 It seemed to me that her stage of life would be so much easier than where I’m at right now.
 Well I was wrong.
 She told me about some of the things they were dealing with and listened to me talk about the things I’m dealing with.
 Then she said to me with the wisdom of her years, “You need to learn how to get comfortable being uncomfortable.”
 I quickly jotted that down because I knew that was an important lesson I needed.